-Confidentiality: By submitting registration and enrollment materials for a student at Christian Brothers, parents and students acknowledge that students seeing a counselor at Christian Brothers for personal reasons have a private, confidential relationship (within the limits imposed by the law and this Parent/Student Handbook) with their counselor, in order to assist them in addressing personal and academic issues.
-However, if a counselor believes that matters disclosed by a student indicate that a student's health or safety is or could be in jeopardy, or that another person's health or safety is or could be in jeopardy, the counselor has the discretion to disclose confidential information obtained from the student with his/her supervisors (Administration) and/or responsible law enforcement or public health officials.
+Confidentiality: By submitting registration and enrollment materials for a student at Christian Brothers, parents and students acknowledge that students may choose to see a counselor and seek to have a private conversation for the purpose of addressing personal or academic issues.
+However, if a counselor believes that matters disclosed by a student indicate that a student's health or safety is or could be in jeopardy, or that another person's health or safety is or could be in jeopardy, the counselor is required to disclose information obtained from the student to School Administration, law enforcement or public health officials.

-Academic Counseling
+> Academic Counseling